schneems/rust_macro_tutorial/docs/090_proc_macro_complete.md

 //! with some strings if there is a difference and an empty vector if there are none.
 //!
 //!
 Don't forget to `#[cache_diff(ignore = "custom")]` any fields you're implementing yourself.
 You can also use this feature to
-//! combine several fields into a single diff output, for example using the previous struct, if
+//! combine several fields into a single diff output, for example, using the previous struct, if
 //! you only wanted to have one output for a combined `os_distribution` and `os_version` in one output
 //! like "OS (ubuntu-22 to ubuntu-24)".
 Alternatively, you can use <https://github.com/schneems/magic_migrate> to
 //! re-arrange your struct to only have one field with a custom display.